 Do not share Xiidra with friends or family members.
 Giving Xiidra to someone who doesn’t need it could cause unnecessary eye discomfort.
 If you know someone who is experiencing dry eye symptoms, encourage them to seek medical help.

 Contact lenses and prescription dry eye medications do not mix.
 It is important to read the warnings and instructions if you are a regular contact lens wearer.

-If you wear contact lenses, do not place them back onto your eyes until you have waited at least fifteen minutes after applying Xiidra.
+If you wear contact lenses, do not place them back onto your eyes until you have waited at least 15 minutes after applying Xiidra.
 Xiidra is a prescription medication that is intended to treat chronic dry eye.
 It is more potent than over the counter medication.
 Placing contacts back on your eyes too soon after using Xiidra could result in the medication not being able to comfort the eyes, and it may also cause burning and problems focusing.

 What are Xiidra side effects?

 Talk with your doctor about the pros and cons of using Xiidra, as well as potential Xiidra side effects.
-You will need to notify your doctor if you are currently using any eye drops whether they are over the counter or prescription, wear contact lenses, pregnant, have plans to become pregnant (Xiidra has not been studied in pregnancy and could or could not harm an unborn baby), or are breastfeeding (it has not been studied whether Xiidra can pass through breast milk or not).
+You will need to notify your doctor if you are currently using any eye drops whether they are over the counter or prescription, wear contact lenses, are pregnant, have plans to become pregnant (Xiidra has not been studied in pregnancy and could or could not harm an unborn baby), or if you are breastfeeding (it has not been studied whether Xiidra can pass through breast milk or not).